MEMBERSHIP FOR ALL

 HOW TO PARTICIPATE

-• Upgrade your membership to 24/7 access for $10.00 per adult/month; Should any YMCA account debit or charge not be honored by your bank or credit card company for any reason, you are still responsible for that payment plus a $10 service charge that will be applied to your account, in addition to any
+• Upgrade your membership to 24/7 access for $10.00 per adult/month; Should any YMCA account debit or charge not be honored by your bank or credit card company for any reason, you are still responsible for that payment plus a $30 service charge that will be applied to your account, in addition to any service fee my bank may charge.

 • Agree to the 24/7 access waiver